Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Please note: The information listed here is not exhaustive, serves as a reference only and is subject to change at any time.
-All travelers to and within Europe, the EU and the Schengen area are strongly advised to consult the official guidance and regulations of local, state and national authorities in the relevant countries.
+All travelers to and within Europe, the EU and the Schengen Area are strongly advised to consult the official guidance and regulations of local, state and national authorities in the relevant countries.

 For more information, visit the COVID Certificate platform.

-As a general rule, before boarding a flight to Germany, all travelers must present either a negative test result, proof of vaccination, or documentation proving their recovery from COVID-19.
+As a general rule, anyone arriving in Germany — whether by airplane, car, train or ship — must present either a negative test result, proof of vaccination, or documentation proving their recovery from COVID-19.

 All travelers to Germany must present either a negative test result, proof of vaccination, or documentation proving recovery from COVID prior to departure

 In Germany, certain safety precautions continue to apply in general, such as adherence to hygiene rules, keeping a minimum distance of 1.5 meters (5 feet) from others, and wearing a surgical face mask in enclosed, publicly accessible areas, as well as on public transport.